saket61195/Dracula_obsidian_theme/README.md

 ## Credits

-I did not create the original Dracula Plus colour palette.Full credit for that goes to [Dracula for Obsidian](https://github.com/jarodise/Dracula-for-Obsidian.md) and [obsidian-things](https://github.com/colineckert/obsidian-things) for his checkboxes.
+I would like to thank jarodise and his theme [Dracula for Obsidian](https://github.com/jarodise/Dracula-for-Obsidian.md) and [obsidian-things](https://github.com/colineckert/obsidian-things) for his checkboxes.
+Also thanks to obsidian community.

 Note: white theme settings will not work, there is no plan now but in future it might be possible to add white theme as well.